lhr-solar/BPS/Docs/source/Hardware/Boards.rst

 **Dimensions: 45.00mm by 34.50mm**

 Requirements/Constraints:
-    We chose :term:`MOSFET <MOSFET>` body diodes to be used as the transistor to prevent voltage spikes from entering into the leader board (since the fan speeds can change and that could cause the spikes).
+    We chose flyback diodes to be used to prevent voltage spikes from entering into the leader board (since the pulsing fans can cause the spikes).

 .. figure:: ../_static/FanBrdLayout.png
     :align: center